 Shri G.S.
 Rathi retires by rotation at the ensuing Annual General Meeting and beingeligible offers himself for re-appointment.

 The Company has received declarations from the Independent Directors of the Companyconfirming that they meet with the criteria of independence as prescribed both undersub-section (6) of Section 149 of the Companies Act 2013 and under Listing Regulations2015.

-The Board of Directors of your company confirms that plans are in place for orderlysuccession for appointment t o the Board of Directors and senior Management and they arereviewed year on year.
+The board of directors of your company confirms that plans are in place for orderlysuccession for appointment to the board of directors and senior management and they arereviewed every year.

 a) In relation to appointment and removal of Directors Key Managerial Personnel andSenior Management.